kamylaep/desktop-setup/README.md

 # Desktop Setup

-Collection of playbooks and roles used to setup a linux (Xubuntu) desktop environment.
+Collection of playbooks and roles used to setup a Linux (Ubuntu/Xubuntu/Kubuntu) desktop environment.

 ## Before executing